 Will you always remain solvent?
 What is your liquidity planning?
 What will you spend out of your pocket?

-Analyze the profit and loss projection for the first three years of operation.
+Analyze the profit and loss projection with Google Sheets Profit and Loss template on liveflow.
 This should include expenses vs income, net income, net loss, earnings before taxes, and depreciation.
 This section should be based on your market research and should discuss aspects of how you intend to operate your window cleaning business.

 While creating your window cleaning business plan might seem like a daunting task at first, especially if this is your first time starting a business, it will definitely help as a road map for running a successful window cleaning business.
 Not only the business plan can help you in securing financing for the business, but it can also act as your road map in achieving growth and success.